GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 #### Eligible consumers

   This section is for the ACL Kong plugin, which restricts access to an API by whitelisting or blacklisting consumers using arbitrary ACL group names.
-It shows the list of consumers which are configured with ACL groups.
+It shows the list of consumers that are configured with ACL groups.

   ![3_7_eligible_consumers](img/3_7_eligible_consumers.png)